EloisaElias/Elo_portfolio/README.md

 ###18_Gradient_descend
   	Summary: Machine learning algorithm
   	Goal: The goal of gradient descent is to minimize a function via greedy local search.
 For this case is Logistic regression function.
+Obtain the parameters that minimize my function.

   	Tradeoffs:
   		- Advantages: